 Nutrition and diet is perhaps the area of wellness that has the most direct and obvious relation to your health and wellbeing.
-I would also argue that nearly everyone who reads this will already know enough about food and nutrition to eat better than they currently are doing.
+Nearly everyone who reads this will already know enough about food and nutrition to eat better than they currently are doing.

 “Every time you eat or drink, you are either feeding disease or fighting it”

-There are a few simple principals that most people already know that will go a long to helping anyone eat better yet the problem is often more in doing what you know than in the knowing what to do.
-I often say that convenience is the enemy of wellness because if it seems that the most convenient options are usually the worst for your health and the healthiest choices usually require more effort.
+There are a few simple principals that most people already know that will go a long way to helping you eat better.
+The problem is often more in doing what you know than in the knowing what to do.
+Convenience is the enemy of wellness.
+The most convenient options are usually the worst for your health and the healthiest options usually require more effort.

 – Shane Pearson, Wellness Coach

-For example, I am a certified nutritional therapist and I know quite a lot about health eating but if I don’t manage my time and meals you will find me opening the fridge or cupboards, too hungry to want to prepare a healthy meal, scanning for something quick and tasty to snack on.
+For example, Shane Pearson is a certified nutritional therapist and knows quite a lot about healthy eating.
+However, if he doesn’t manage his time and meals, you will find him opening the fridge or cupboards, too hungry to prepare a healthy meal, instead scanning for something quick and tasty to snack on.

-If the wrong food choices like a pack of biscuits or some chocolate are looking back at me I won’t always have the discipline and self control to not grab the easy snack and satisfy my cravings (for now!).
-Despite my best attentions to lose weight and eat well I am already through my 2nd biscuit and half cup of coffee before I catch myself!
+If the wrong food choices, like a pack of biscuits or some chocolate are looking back at him he won’t always have the discipline and self control to not grab the easy snack and satisfy his cravings (for now!).
+Despite his best intentions to lose weight and eat well he is already through his second biscuit and half a cup of coffee before he catches himself!

 The unfair fight

-It is a great business model but it does little for the health of the nation as we are all discovering and when it comes to your wellness you need to be aware that many food products being sold are mostly designed to make sure you keep buying them rather than to provide optimum nutrition.
+It is a great business model but it does little for the health of the nation.
+When it comes to your wellness you need to be aware that many food products being sold are mostly designed to make sure you keep buying them rather than providing optimum nutrition.

-It might seem like an unfair fight but the good news is that once you have weaned yourself off of your favourite temptations your taste buds change and I can guarantee you, healthy eating can be really delicious.
+It might seem like an unfair fight but the good news is that once you have weaned yourself off your favourite temptations your taste buds change and healthy eating becomes really delicious and unhealthy food becomes less appealing.